peterneave/vscode/README.md

 [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) uses a `devcontainer.json` file in your project tells VS Code how to access (or create) a development container with a well-defined tool and runtime stack.

-Also supports switching between [multiple containers](https://www.youtube.com/watch?v=bVmczgfeR5Y)
+You can use [prebuild images](https://youtu.be/M21loGvplVM) to dev container setup.
+Also supports switching between [multiple containers](https://youtu.be/bVmczgfeR5Y)

 ---